harvester/harvester/enhancements/20220530-vxlan-enhancement.md

 For VM Group or Guest Kubernetes Cluster, they need to communicate with internet and vice versa.

+A mainstream implementation is to provide a VIP for the VM and leverage a NAT service.
 It is described together in story 9.

 #### Story 8